stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 - `void soap_print_fault_location(struct soap*, FILE *fd)` prints the location and part of the XML where the parser encountered an error.

-An EOF (`SOAP_EOF` or -1) error code is returned when the parser has hit EOF but expected more input.
+C++ exceptions are never raised by gSOAP code, even when data is allocated.
+(That is unless the `SOAP_NOTHROW` macro (set to `(std::nothrow)` by default) is redefined to permit `new` to throw exceptions.)

 A `SOAP_EOM` error code is returned when memory was exhausted during processing of input and/or output of data.

+An EOF (`SOAP_EOF` or -1) error code is returned when the parser has hit EOF but expected more input, or when socket communications timed out.
+In addition to the `SOAP_EOF` error, the `int soap::errnum` of the `struct soap` context is set to the `errno` value of the operation that failed.
+For timeouts, the `soap::ernum` value is always 0 instead of an `errno` error code.

 Use `soap_xml_error_check(soap->error)` to check for XML errors.
 This returns true (non-zero) when a parsing and validation error has occurred.